LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- endif %}
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
-    * On the host machine, sideload the package using: `adb sideload filename.zip`
+    * On the host machine, sideload the package using: `adb sideload filename.zip`.
+        {% include alerts/tip.html content="If the process succeeds the output will stop at 47% and report `adb: failed to read command: Success`." %}
 {%- else %}
 3. Now tap **Factory Reset**, then **Format data / factory reset** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 5. Return to the main menu.
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
-    * On the host machine, sideload the package using: `adb sideload filename.zip`
+    * On the host machine, sideload the package using: `adb sideload filename.zip`.
+        {% include alerts/tip.html content="If the process succeeds the output will stop at 47% and report `adb: failed to read command: Success`." %}
 {%- endif %}
 {%- if device.is_ab_device and device.uses_twrp %}
 7. _(Optionally)_: If you want to install any additional add-ons, run `adb reboot sideload`, then `adb sideload filename.zip` those packages in sequence.